The ultimate road trip to Charlotte, NC

 16-Bit Bar + Arcade

 Think — nostalgic arcade experience, featuring 35+ vintage games, but you can play for free.
-This arcade bar offers everything from bowling, ping pong, and ski ball, to pinball, Donkey Kong, Jenga, and human beer pong.
+This arcade bar offers everything from bowling, ping pong, and ski ball, to pinball, Donkey Kong, Jenga, and more.
 Stay up-to-date with all the theme nights, events, and more here.

 The Capital Grille

 Head to The Capital Grille to enjoy fresh surf and turf-style meals made with quality ingredients.
-Pair your dining experience with your choice of over 300 new and old world wines curated by the restaurant Sommelier.
-Pro tip — check out The Capital Butcher — your local source for dry aged + personalized steaks cut for an elevated at-home cooking experience.
+Pair your dining experience with your choice of over 300 new and old-world wines curated by the restaurant Sommelier.
+Pro tip — check out The Capital Butcher — your local source for dry-aged + personalized steaks cut for an elevated at-home cooking experience.

 Counter